autoGLM/easyAGI/README.md

 ## Features

-- Simple user interface to input problems and receive solutions.
+- Simple terminal interface to input problems and receive solutions.
-- Utilizes OpenAI's GPT-4 model for generating solutions.
+- custom API inclusion including OpenAI's GPT-4 model for generating solutions.
 - Continuously runs, allowing for multiple queries until the user decides to exit.
+- local context from memory
 - Modular design for easy extension and integration with other systems.

+## future

+- integration with an executable environment
+- expand self_healing.py
+- include mastermind.agency.py

 ## Requirements